mobiletest2016/machine-learning-articles/articles/using-leaky-relu-with-keras.md

 A few important observations:

 - Note that by omitting any activation function for the `Conv2D` layers and the first `Dense` layer, we're essentially telling Keras to use a linear activation function instead.
-This activates as \[latex\]f(x) = x\[/latex\].
+This activates as $f(x) = x$.
 [Normally, this is a bad idea](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/why-you-shouldnt-use-a-linear-activation-function.md), but today it is not, as we directly apply Leaky ReLU afterwards.
 - The `input_shape` parameter is based on our dataset.
 - As discussed before, Leaky ReLU is applied by specifying an extra layer to the model stack, _not by specifying some `activation=''` in the layer you're applying it on!_